For users on the Free and Exhibitor Pro plans only.

 The first step is to decide where you are going to ship your artwork to.

-On The Exhibit, we currently support artwork shipping (and purchases) within and to the following locations: Australia, New Zealand, USA, UK, Hong Kong, Singapore, Japan, Austria, Belgium, Denmark, Finland, France, Germany, Gibraltar, Italy, Ireland, Luxembourg, Netherlands, Norway, Portugal, Spain, Sweden and Switzerland.
+On The Exhibit, we currently support artwork shipping (and purchases) within and to the following locations: Australia, New Zealand, USA, UK, Canada, Hong Kong, Singapore, Japan, Austria, Belgium, Denmark, Finland, France, Germany, Gibraltar, Italy, Ireland, Luxembourg, Netherlands, Norway, Portugal, Spain, Sweden and Switzerland.

 You can ship your artwork as far and wide as you wish to any of the countries above.